Jokuchh/Jokuchh/README.md

 - 4️⃣**GameDev projects** – Created a plot and basic functionality of a games, developed a design, technical and basic functionality of a 2D game.
 - 5️⃣**Charity NFT project** – Developed web-page, explored smart contract, led the team during whole process.
 - 6️⃣**Esp32 project**  – From esp32 to esp32 connection with rescaling voltage and converting from signal analogue to signal numerique
-- 7️⃣**Internet of things** - Study and development of a temperature monitoring platform:
+- 7️⃣**Internet of things** :

-Creation of an IoT-based tool for live temperature monitoring using the ESP32 microcontroller and Cloud Computing.
+Study and development of a temperature monitoring platform : Creation of an IoT-based tool for live temperature monitoring using the ESP32 microcontroller and Cloud Computing.

+Contactless communication by using RFID and NFC technologies : Development of a contactless payment device using RFID with database (MySql).
+Main aim of which is to scan and store data, eventually to raise a discount.
 - 8️⃣
 - 9️⃣
 <!---